What is ear barotrauma?

-Ear barotrauma is a condition that causes ear discomfort due to
+barotrauma is a condition that causes ear discomfort due to pressure changes.

-In each ear there is a tube that connects the middle of your ear to your throat
+each ear there is a tube that connects the middle of your ear to your throat

 and nose.
 It also helps regulate ear pressure.
-This tube is
+This tube is called the eustachian

-discovered it.
-When the tube is blocked for some reason, you may experience ear
+tube.
+When the tube is blocked, you may experience ear barotrauma.

-Occasional ear barotrauma is common, especially in environments where the altitude
+ear barotrauma is common, especially in environments where the altitude

 changes.
 While the condition isn’t harmful in some people, frequent cases may

 cause further complications.
 It’s important to understand the differences

-between acute (occasional) and chronic (recurring) cases so you
+between acute (occasional) and chronic (recurring) cases so you know when to

 - ear pain

-Eustachian tube blockage is the direct cause of ear barotrauma.
+tube blockage is one of the causes of ear barotrauma.
 The eustachian tube helps

 to restore equilibrium during changes in pressure.
-For
+For example, yawning normally

 - scuba diving